Jury awards $148 million in damages to Georgia election workers over Rudy Giuliani’s 2020 vote lies

 Jurors in the defamation case heard recordings of Giuliani falsely accusing the election workers of sneaking in ballots in suitcases, counting ballots multiple times and tampering with voting machines.
 Trump also repeated the conspiracy theories through his social media accounts.
 Lawyers for Moss and Freeman, who are Black, also played for jurors audio recordings of the graphic and racist threats the women received.

-The women’s lawyers asked for at least $24 million for each woman in defamation damages alone.
-They also sought compensation for their emotional harm and punitive damages.

 On the witness stand, Moss and Freeman described fearing for their lives as hateful messages poured in.
+Freeman described strangers banging on her door and recounted fleeing her home after people came with bullhorns and the FBI told her she wasn’t safe.
 Moss told jurors she tried to change her appearance, seldom leaves her home and suffers from panic attacks.
-Her mother described strangers banging on her door and recounted fleeing her home after people came with bullhorns and the FBI told her she wasn’t safe.

-“It’s so scary, anytime I go somewhere, if I have to use my name,” Freeman said, gasping through her tears to get her words out.
-“I miss my old neighborhood because I was me, I could introduce myself.
-Now I don’t have a name, really.”
+“Our greatest wish is that no one, no election worker, or voter or school board member or anyone else ever experiences anything like what we went through,” Moss told reporters after the verdict.
+“You all matter, and you are all important.”

 “Mr. Giuliani has shown over and over again he will not take our client’s names out of his mouth,” Gottlieb said.
 “Facts will not stop him.
 He says he isn’t sorry and he’s telegraphing he will do this again.
 Believe him.”